Michael-van-Es/get-ordinal-suffix/README.md

 * Michael van Es

 ## License &amp; Copyright
-&copy; GNU General Public License v3.0
+&copy; MIT License

-> Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications,
-> which include larger works using a licensed work, under the same license.
-> Copyright and license notices must be preserved.
-> Contributors provide an express grant of patent rights.
+> A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.